cloudmix-dev/workertown/www/docs/src/pages/index.md

 ---
 title: What is Workertown?
-pageTitle: Workertown | Edge architecture made simple
+pageTitle: Edge architecture made simple - Workertown
 description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
 ---